vitorpio/pybible-cli/README.md

 # Pybible-cli  - Bible reference

-The **pybible-cli** is as a basic module for referencing the bible books, chapters and verses.
-Using the command line is possible to reference the King James Bible (https://www.sacred-texts.com/bib/osrc/index.htm).
+The **pybible-cli** is a basic module for referencing the bible's books, chapters and verses.
+Using the command line, it is possible to reference the [King James Bible](https://www.sacred-texts.com/bib/osrc/index.htm).

 ## Installation

-You can install the pybible-cli from PyPI(): `pip install pybible-cli`
+You can install the pybible-cli from PyPI: `pip install pybible-cli`

-This module is available on Python 3 and above.
+This module requires at least Python version 3.

 ## How to use

 The **pybible-cli** is a command line application, named `pybible`.
-To reference (print on your terminal) verses, chapters, books and even the whole bible simply call the program:
+To reference (print on your terminal) verses, chapters, books and even the whole bible simply call the command:

     $ pybible
     In the beginning God created the heaven and the earth.
     ...
     The grace of our Lord Jesus Christ be with you all.
 Amen.

-It's possible to reference the whole bible as above or just a part of it, some examples are:
+It's possible to reference the whole bible as above or just parts of it, some examples are:

 Reference the old testament: